Experienced Alimony & Spousal Support Attorney in California

 - Whether one spouse’s career was impacted by periods of unemployment resulting from taking care of children of the marriage

 - Tax impact of spousal support, if any

 - And any other factors the court deems fair and just under the circumstances

 California law makes provisions for ensuring spouses are not left destitute by a divorce in cases where they can demonstrate that they were financially dependent on their spouse.

 In California, spousal support is automatically terminated upon death or remarriage of the supported party.
 If there is a major change in the financial situation of either party, the court can make modifications to the support order as well.

 Spousal support is subject to review if the circumstances have changed enough to warrant a change in support.
-This occurs in some cases when the parties’ minor child reaches the age of majority and leaves the home, child support terminates, child custody is modified in some substantial way, one of the parties loses his or her job, etc.
+This occurs in some cases when the parties’ minor child reaches the age of majority and leaves the home, child support terminates, child custody is modified in some substantial way (by court order or agreement), one of the parties loses his or her job, etc.

 If a spouse’s financial situation changes, he or she loses their job, or the spouse receiving the support no longer needs it, either party can ask the court to change the spousal support order.
 However, a support order does not disappear or change unless the terms of the order provides for such, or the court makes an order modifying the terms of the order.

-Contact Our Experienced Riverside, California Spousal Support Lawyers Now
+Contact Our Experienced California Spousal Support Lawyers Now